Jane Martinson: Education and early career

 Raised on the Isle of Dogs in East London, Martinson attended George Green's Comprehensive and a local sixth-college.
-Martinson read English at Christ's College, Cambridge, and studied Journalism at the City University in London before beginning her career on the South Wales Echo. in 1991.
+Martinson studied English at Christ's College, Cambridge, and studied Journalism at the City University in London before beginning her career on the South Wales Echo. in 1991.
 She joined the Financial Times in 1993.

 Later career

 After a period working as the FT's Wall Street correspondent she joined The Guardian in May 1999, and remained in New York as the US business editor.
 She became the news editor for the City coverage of The Guardian when she returned to London in 2002, and then media business editor in January 2004.

 Martinson was appointed as The Guardian's media editor in 2007, and assumed the post in January 2008 after returning from maternity leave.
 She became women's editor in 2010, and set up the newspaper's blog on women's issues.
 She a post as Head of Media in September 2014.
 Martinson left the staff of The Guardian in July 2017, but has continued to write for the paper as a contributor.

 In early 2018, Martinson was appointed as the Marjorie Deane Professor of Financial Journalism at City, University of London.
 Her responsibilities include the MA in Financial Journalism.